frzhen/Vue3-TS-CompAPI-Vite-Test/README.md

   - `computed` method: reactive method for functional components such as derived value such as map, reduce, filter data;
   - `defineProps` method: as same as props in option API;
   - `readonly`: make the object not able to mutate directly, but still reactive;
+  - `v-html`: when you using this directive, re-think if it can be replaced by an new component.
   - #### Composable:
 - TypeScript:
   - Type constraint;